ravigrauniyar/next_todo/README.md

 # TODO App

-A simple TODO application built with Next.js, TypeScript, Context API & Drizzle framework with PostgreSQL for managing tasks and their statuses.
+A simple TODO application built with Next JS, TypeScript, Context API, Drizzle & Prisma framework with PostgreSQL for managing tasks and their statuses.

 ## Installation

-1. Clone the repository.
+1. Clone this repository.
 2. Install dependencies using `npm install`.

 ## Usage